apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 #### Arguments

-- **expression1, expression_n**: Expressions to compare and return the smallest value..
+- **expression1, expression_n**: Expressions to compare and return the smallest value.
 Can be a constant, column, or function, and any combination of arithmetic operators.
 Pass as many expression arguments as necessary.

 #### Example